BHB Salts - What We Know About Betahydroxybutryate and Ketones

 I have tried the ketone ester (which is a liquid) on a few occasions, but it's so expensive and you need to talk a lot of it that it's not a viable option as a supplement.
 I have not tried BHB with carbs before, though.
 That is something I am interested in trying after seeing the research about glycogen replenishment.

 The bottom line is that there isn't a lot of research yet on exogenous ketones and exercise performance.
-We know they put you into "nutritional ketosis," which is NOT THE SAME as being in ketosis from diet/starvation.
+We know they put you into "nutritional ketosis", which is NOT THE SAME as being in ketosis from diet/starvation.
 I'm very eager to see more studies on BHB salts and their effect on inflammation.
 Some of the current research for epilepsy and Parkinson's/Alzheimer's disease is truly fascinating, not to mention the research going on for cancer treatment.

 Bottom line, exogenous ketones are an exciting new supplement that has many applications in the health and fitness industry.
-More research needs to be conducted to see if some of the benefits from being in ketosis transfer over into taking exogenous ketones.
+More research needs to be conducted to see if some of the benefits of being in ketosis transfer over into taking exogenous ketones.